nschiett/fishflux/README.md

 Overview
 --------

-The `fishflux` package provides a tool to model fluxes of C (carbon), N (nitrogen) and P (phosphorus) in fish.
+The `fishflux` package provides a tool to model fluxes of C (carbon), N (nitrogen) and P (phosphorus) in fishes.
 It combines basic principles from elemental stoichiometry and metabolic theory.
-The package offers a user-friendly interface to apply a bioenergetic model. `fishflux` is ideal for fish ecologists wishing to predict ingestion, egestion and excretion to study fluxes of nutrients and energy.
+The package offers a user-friendly interface to apply the model. `fishflux` is ideal for fish ecologists wishing to predict ingestion, egestion and excretion to study fluxes of nutrients and energy.

 Main assets:

--   Provides function to model fluxes of Carbon, Nitrogen and Phosphorus for fish
+- Provides function to model fluxes of Carbon, Nitrogen and Phosphorus for fishes
 - Allows for the estimation of uncertainty, dpending on the uncertainy of the input parameters
--   Provides some functions to find the right parameters as inputs into the model
+- Provides some functions to help find parameters as inputs for the model
--   Provides functions to illustrate results
+- Provides functions to extract and illustrate results

 Theoretical framework